-ized Health Care Delivery System.
-Select one: No. The state does not employ Organized Health Care Delivery System (OHCDS) arrangements under the provisions of 42 CFR §447.10.
 Yes.
-The waiver provides for the use of Organized Health Care Delivery System arrangements unde the provisions of 42 CFR $\S447.10$. pecify the following: (a) the entities that are designated as an OHCDS and how these entities qualify for esignation as an OHCDS; (b) the procedures for direct provider enrollment when a provider does not pluntarily agree to contract with a designated OHCDS; (c) the method(s) for assuring that participants have echoice of qualified providers when an OHCDS arrangement is employed, including the selection of providers not affiliated with the OHCDS; (d) the method(s) for assuring that providers that furnish services and contract with an OHCDS meet applicable provider qualifications under the waiver; (e) how it is assured that OHCDS contracts with providers meet applicable requirements; and, (f) how financial eccountability is assured when an OHCDS arrangement is used: acts with MCOs, PIHPs or PAHPs. he state does not contract with MCOs, PIHPs or PAHPs for the provision of waiver services. the state contracts with a Managed Care Organization(s) (MCOs) and/or prepaid inpatient health plan(s) (PAHP) or prepaid ambulatory health plan(s) (PAHP) under the provisions of §1915(a)(1) of the Act for the elivery of waiver and other services.
-Participants may voluntarily elect to receive waiver and other services arough such MCOs or prepaid health plans.
-Contracts with these health plans are on file at the state dedicaid agency. rescribe: (a) the MCOs and/or health plans that furnish services under the provisions of $\$1915(a)(1)$; (b) the eographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) ow payments are made to the health plans.

-health plan (PAHP).
+The waiver provides for the use of Organized Health Care Delivery System arrangements under the provisions of 42 CFR §447.10.

+Specify the following: (a) the entities that are designated as an OHCDS and how these entities qualify for designation as an OHCDS; (b) the procedures for direct provider enrollment when a provider does not voluntarily agree to contract with a designated OHCDS; (c) the method(s) for assuring that participants have free choice of qualified providers when an OHCDS arrangement is employed, including the selection of providers not affiliated with the OHCDS; (d) the method(s) for assuring that providers that furnish services under contract with an OHCDS meet applicable provider qualifications under the waiver; (e) how it is assured that OHCDS contracts with providers meet applicable requirements; and, (f) how financial accountability is assured when an OHCDS arrangement is used:

+ııı Contracts with MCOs, PIHPs or PAHPs.
+The state does not contract with MCOs, PIHPs or PAHPs for the provision of waiver services.
+The state contracts with a Managed Care Organization(s) (MCOs) and/or prepaid inpatient health plan(s) (PIHP) or prepaid ambulatory health plan(s) (PAHP) under the provisions of §1915(a)(1) of the Act for the delivery of waiver and other services.
+Participants may voluntarily elect to receive waiver and other services through such MCOs or prepaid health plans.
+Contracts with these health plans are on file at the state Medicaid agency.
+Describe: (a) the MCOs and/or health plans that furnish services under the provisions of §1915(a)(1); (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) how payments are made to the health plans.
+This waiver is a part of a concurrent §1915(b)/§1915(c) waiver.
+Participants are required to obtain waiver and other services through a MCO and/or prepaid inpatient health plan (PIHP) or a prepaid ambulatory health plan (PAHP).
 The §1915(b) waiver specifies the types of health plans that are used and how payments to these plans are made.
 This waiver is a part of a concurrent ?1115/?1915(c) waiver.
 Participants are required to obtain waiver and other services through a MCO and/or prepaid inpatient health plan (PIHP) or a prepaid ambulatory health plan (PAHP).
 The ?1115 waiver specifies the types of health plans that are used and how payments to these plans are made.
 If the state uses more than one of the above contract authorities for the delivery of waiver services, please select this option.
+In the textbox below, indicate the contract authorities.
+In addition, if the state contracts with MCOs, PIHPs, or PAHPs under the provisions of §1915(a)(1) of the Act to furnish waiver services: Participants may voluntarily elect to receive waiver and other services through such MCOs or prepaid health plans.
+Contracts with these health plans are on file at the state Medicaid agency.
+Describe: (a) the MCOs and/or health plans that furnish services under the provisions of §1915(a)(1); (b) the geographic areas served by these plans; (c) the waiver and other services furnished by these plans; and, (d) how payments are made to the health plans.